Saudi cleric Sheikh Abdul Aziz Al-Sheikh says it's OK for a girl age 10 or 12 to get married.

-"It is incorrect to say that it's not permitted to marry off girls who are 15 and younger," Sheikh Abdul Aziz Al-Sheikh, the kingdom's grand mufti, said in remarks last January, according to the regional Al-Hayat newspaper.
+"It is incorrect to say that it's not permitted to marry off girls who are 15 and younger," Sheikh Abdul Aziz Al-Sheikh, the kingdom's grand mufti, said in remarks quoted Wednesday in the regional Al-Hayat newspaper.
 "A girl aged 10 or 12 can be married.
-Those who think she's too young are wrong, and they are being unfair to her."
+Those who think she's too young are wrong and they are being unfair to her."

-Al-Sheikh reportedly made the remarks when he was asked during a lecture about parents forcing their underage daughters to marry.
+Al-Sheikh was asked during a Monday lecture about parents forcing their underage daughters to marry.

 "We hear a lot in the media about the marriage of underage girls," he said, according to the newspaper.
-"We should know that sharia law has not brought injustice to women."
+"We should know that Shariah law has not brought injustice to women."

-Christoph Wilcke, a Saudi Arabia researcher for Human Rights Watch, told CNN in December that his organization has heard of many other cases of child marriages.
+Christoph Wilcke, a Saudi Arabia researcher for Human Rights Watch, recently told CNN that his organization has heard many other cases of child marriages.

 "We've been hearing about these types of cases once every four or five months because the Saudi public is now able to express this kind of anger -- especially so when girls are traded off to older men," Wilcke said.

-Wilcke said that although Saudi ministries might make decisions designed to protect children, "It is still the religious establishment that holds sway in the courts, and in many realms beyond the court."
+Wilcke explained that while Saudi ministries may make decisions designed to protect children, "It is still the religious establishment that holds sway in the courts, and in many realms beyond the court."

 "The Human Rights Commission opposes child marriages in Saudi Arabia," al-Harithi said.
 "Child marriages violate international agreements that have been signed by Saudi Arabia and should not be allowed."
 He added that his organization has been able to intervene and stop at least one child marriage from taking place.